 What colours do the AirPods come in?

-Apple AirPods are only available in white.
-There were some rumours of black AirPods for the second generation but they never appeared.
+Apple AirPods and AirPods Pro are only available in white.
+There were some rumours of black AirPods but they have yet to appear.

 How much are AirPods?